thephpleague/factory-muffin/UPGRADING.md

 ### Introduction

 Factory Muffin 3.0 has many changes and improvements.
-More documentation will come as we be closer to the 3.0 release date.
+Unfortunately, we were not able to provide complete documentation here, but would accept pull requests to improve our upgrading docs.

 ### Faker Support Changed